 Herdeg related to Pedersen that he did not invest in writers because in his experience, the Design community generally did not take the time to read.
 In 19--, however, B. Martin Pedersen hired Martin C. Pedersen (not a relative), who had just lost his job with Newsday, as an Editor with the responsibility of improving the editorial.
 Both agreed that it would be beneficial to invest in great writers to bring some dignity to the community of talent being presented.
 From 1997-2000, (issues 307-323), they commissioned great writers such as Tom Wolfe (interviewed Milton Glaser in issue 331), Truman Capote (wrote about Richard Avedon’s portraits in issue 86), Pete Hamill (wrote about “The Public and Private Art of David Levine” in issue 321 and Milton Glaser in issue 324), and Paola Antonelli (wrote about Pierluigi Cerri in issue 286, Italo Lupi in issue 276, and Achille Castiglioni in issue 285), among many others.
 These articles may have been read; however, there was no response on the editorial, nor was there an increase in subscribers.
 Herdeg was unfortunately right; however, unwilling to accept this, Pedersen is now relaunching the Magazine as Graphis Journal, which will continue to present quality editorial about the talent behind the extraordinary artwork in the industry.

-For your reference, all contributors, as well as people about whom articles were written, are listed in alphabetical order by last name.
-Become a Professional Member to gain access to over 60 years of Graphis Magazine from 1944 to 2005.
-These 360 issues give rare insight into the historical emergence of our professions from a start in fine art to the development of commercial art, Advertising and Design as we know them today.
+For your reference, all of the creatives and writers presented are listed below in alphabetical order by last name.
+If you become a Professional Member, you can gain access to over 60 years of Graphis Magazine from 1944 to 2005.
+These 355 issues give rare insight into the historical emergence of our professions from a start in Fine Art to the development of Graphic Design (or commercial art) and Advertising as we know them today.